bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

-In our previous video we had set this setting here which sets the width of our unordered list to the **totalWidth** and I just want to talk about this now.
+In our previous video we had set this setting here which sets the width of our unordered list to the <b>totalWidth</b> and I just want to talk about this now.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 311.
 (20x) ~~~~~~~~~~~~~~~~~~-->